agile-connors/agile-connors/README.md

 The product backlog is maintained using Trello and is publicly accessible [here](https://trello.com/b/sfmmsg8h/agile-connors).

+### Backlog Sizing

+Backlog items were initially sized using a relative size estimating activity.
+Team members collaborated to group backlog items into groups of items of similar size.
+Story points were then assigned to backlog items based on these groups.

 *Note: Only development team members participated in sizing backlog items.*

 ### Backlog Order